thunder-engine/thunder-doc/basics/explore.rst

 The World Editor tool is a main game development tool of Thunder Engine.

-It can be found at the bin directory of your instalation path of Thunder Engine.
+It can be found at the bin directory of your installation path of Thunder Engine.
 ::

     sdk/%version%/%platform%/x86_64/bin/WorldEditor

-Where %version% is a version of the Thunder Engine for example 2019.4, %platform% can be windows, linux or macos accordingly your operating system.
+Where %version% is a version of the Thunder Engine for example 2020.4, %platform% can be windows, linux or macos accordingly your operating system.

 .. _doc_explore_ui: